 The security and privacy of your data is critically important to Loggly since you are placing your trust in our service.
-We want you to know that we’ve implemented security measures and operational processes using industry best standards to protect your data today and into the future.
-This is an overview of our security practices including how we handle your data from transmission, to storage, to access controls, and more.
+We want you to know that we’ve implemented security standards and operational processes using industry standards to protect your data today and into the future.
+This is an overview of our security practices, including how we handle your data from transmission, to storage, to access controls, and more.

 Loggly gives your organization complete control over what data you send to our service.
 We don’t require you to install any agents, so we only receive data that you explicitly send to us.
 You may configure your applications and/or systems to forward the data you choose.
-It is transmitted securely to our service using TLS.
-We store it in our cloud service, which uses ISO 27001 and SOC-2 certified data centers.
+It is transmitted securely to our cloud service using TLS.

 To get access to the data, your team may log in to our secure web application through HTTPS.
 We give you control over which members of your organization have access, which sources of data they are allowed to see, and which settings they are allowed to change.

 Loggly accepts data that is transmitted securely from your system to ours using Transport Layer Security (TLS).
 Data is encrypted using the latest SHA-256 certificate.
 We offer secure endpoints for both syslog and HTTPS, giving you a choice of protocol.
 Our endpoints also require the use of a unique customer token that is specific to each account.
 Tokens allow you to ingest data only from trusted sources.
 In the event a token is compromised, you can retire the compromised token and our system will stop accepting logs from it.
 Data which contains sensitive information can be filtered out before it leaves your premises.
 This can be done either in the application, syslog daemon, or logging agent.
 We offer configuration examples to scrub data matching specific patterns such as credit card numbers.
 Additionally, our collectors are configured with Cross Origin Resource Sharing (CORS) headers, allowing you to log data from browsers while your users are protected from cross site scripting (XSS) attacks.